Marian Price: Old Bailey bombing

-Price was jailed for her part in the IRA London bombing campaign of 1973.
+Price was jailed for her part in the Provisional IRA's London bombing campaign of 1973.
 She was part of a unit that placed four car bombs in London on 8 March 1973.
 The 1973 Old Bailey bombing and that of the Whitehall army recruitment centre saw 200 injured.
 A warning was issued an hour before the blast.
 One man died of a heart attack, although an autopsy found his heart attack had begun before the Old Bailey blast.
 She and her sister Dolours were apprehended along with Hugh Feeney, Gerry Kelly, and six others, as they were boarding a flight to Ireland.
 They were tried and convicted at the Great Hall in Winchester Castle on 14 November after two days of deliberation by the jury.
 Marian Price was sentenced to two life terms.

 The Price sisters, along with Kelly and Feeney, immediately went on hunger strike in a campaign to be repatriated to a prison in Northern Ireland.
-IRA prisoners in Ireland at the time had Special Category Status (similar to political status), which was not granted to IRA prisoners in England and the IRA volunteers did not see themselves as criminals.
+IRA prisoners in Ireland at the time had Special Category Status (similar to political status), which was not granted to IRA prisoners in England, and the IRA volunteers did not see themselves as criminals but insisted to be treated like prisoners of war.
 The hunger strike lasted over 200 days, with the hunger strikers being force-fed by prison authorities for 167 of them.

 In an interview with Suzanne Breen, Price described being force-fed:Four male prison officers tie you into the chair so tightly with sheets you can't struggle.
 You clench your teeth to try to keep your mouth closed but they push a metal spring device around your jaw to prise it open.
 They force a wooden clamp with a hole in the middle into your mouth.
 Then, they insert a big rubber tube down that.
 They hold your head back.
 You can't move.
 They throw whatever they like into the food mixer – orange juice, soup, or cartons of cream if they want to beef up the calories.
 They take jugs of this gruel from the food mixer and pour it into a funnel attached to the tube.
 The force-feeding takes 15 minutes but it feels like forever.
 You're in control of nothing.
 You're terrified the food will go down the wrong way and you won't be able to let them know because you can't speak or move.
 You're frightened you'll choke to death.